Holding Costs Guide

 4. Improve warehouse space usage practices

 High holding costs may just be a result of poorly managed warehouse space.
-By reorganising your warehouse layout for maximum spatial efficiency, you may be able to reduce the amount of square footage you have to rent.
+By reorganizing your warehouse layout for maximum spatial efficiency, you may be able to reduce the amount of square footage you have to rent.

 Research different inventory storage models and warehouse racking systems that make sense for your inventory, and see if you can redesign your inventory storage to optimise your space.